Tortugas-Consulting-LLC/kslifeinc/content/retirement-planning.md

                     <ul class="list-disc list-inside mb-4">
                         <li>You will not be a burden on your children.</li>
                         <li>You will be able to maintain your independence and freedom of choice.</li>
-                        <li>You will protect your life’s work from the expenses of long-term care.</li>
+                        <li>You will protect your life's work from the expenses of long-term care.</li>
                         <li>You will protect the lifestyle of your spouse.</li>
                     </ul>
                 </div>